 Changing the position of the head can sometimes put pressure on arteries, cutting off the blood supply to the head.
 Then, people may faint or feel light-headed, confused, or weak.
 They may have a sensation of spinning (vertigo).
 Vision and eye movement are sometimes affected.

-In some people with Chiari malformation, a cavity (called a syringomyelia) forms in the spinal cord.
+In many people with Chiari malformation, a cavity (called a syrinx) forms in the spinal cord.
 These people may lose their ability to feel pain and temperature in the neck, upper arms, and parts of the back.
 The muscles may feel weak or become paralyzed, particularly in the hands.

 Doctors suspect a craniocervical junction disorder if people have

 The diagnosis can be confirmed by imaging tests, usually magnetic resonance imaging (MRI) or computed tomography (CT).
-If problems appeared suddenly or suddenly worsen, an imaging test is done immediately.
+Because problems that appear suddenly or suddenly worsen are an emergency, an imaging test is done immediately.
 CT shows bone better than MRI and may be done more easily in an emergency.
 If MRI and CT are unavailable, plain x-rays are taken.

 If MRI or CT suggests abnormalities that affect blood vessels, angiography, which provides detailed images of bloods vessels, is done.
-Doctors may use magnetic resonance angiography (which uses a strong magnetic field and very high frequency radio waves rather than x-rays), CT angiography (CT done after a radiopaque dye is injected) or conventional angiography (which uses x-rays taken after a radiopaque contrast agent is injected).
+Doctors may use magnetic resonance angiography (which uses a strong magnetic field and very high frequency radio waves rather than x-rays), CT angiography (CT done after a radiopaque contrast agent is injected), or conventional angiography (which uses x-rays taken after a radiopaque contrast agent is injected).

 If the craniocervical junction structures are putting pressure on the brain, spinal cord, or nerves, doctors try to realign (reduce) the structures by using traction or by manipulating the head into different positions.
 These techniques may relieve the pressure.
-After the structures are realigned, the head and neck are immobilized.
+After the structures are realigned, a device is used to keep the head and neck from moving (to immobilize them).

 Usually, realignment requires traction.
 Traction typically involves a device that encircles and is fixed to the head (called a halo crown or ring).
 It may have to remain in place for 5 to 6 days.
 After the structures are realigned, the halo ring is attached to a brace around the person's torso.
-This device, called a halo vest, immobilizes the neck.
-It must remain in place for 8 to 12 wk.
+The brace, also called a halo vest, immobilizes the neck.
+It must remain in place for 8 to 12 weeks.
 After it is applied, x-rays are taken to make sure the structures are being held securely in the correct alignment.

 If traction or manipulation is ineffective, surgery is done to relieve the pressure, stabilize the structures, or both.
 If the cause is rheumatoid arthritis, surgery is usually needed.
 Various devices, such as metal plates or rods with screws, are used to securely hold the structures in place until bones fuse and become stable.

-If problems are due to a bone tumor, radiation therapy and a rigid collar (neck brace) to keep the neck from moving often help.
+If problems are due to a bone tumor that has spread (metastasized), radiation therapy and a rigid collar (neck brace) to keep the neck from moving often help.